-Remember, toiletries tend to be smaller and numerous.
+Remember, toiletries tend to be smaller and more numerous.
 This means you can opt for shallower and closer together shelves.

-4. Towel Storage Shelf Ideas
+4. Smart Towel Storage Options

 It’s a bathroom necessity to have a towel bar with a towel available to dry off when you’re done bathing.
 But what about the rest of your towels?
 An obvious solution is to place a towel rack in your bathroom.
 But this isn’t your only option.